Last updated 08/12/2026

 When you're exploring your borrowing options, an online monthly payment calculator can help you estimate how much you'll owe each month.
 These calculators are simple to use and can quickly show how different loan amounts, rates, or terms impact your budget.

 You'll typically enter the loan amount you're considering, the interest rate or APR, and the repayment term.
 Based on those inputs, the calculator displays your monthly payment and total repayment cost.
-For example, if you borrow $10,000 at a 10% APR over 48 months, your estimated monthly payment would be about $250.
-Over the full term, you'd pay back $12,000, meaning $2,000 goes toward interest.
+For example, if you borrow $10,000 at a 10% APR over 48 months, your estimated monthly payment would be about $250 and over the full term, you'd pay back $12,000, meaning roughly $2,000 goes toward interest.
+Ten percent is close to the current credit union average, though the overall average personal loan rate is about 11.4% as of early 2026, and your actual rate depends on your credit and term.

 These calculators also help you understand how much of your monthly payment goes to principal vs. interest over time, which can help you plan for early repayment or refinancing down the line.